 Application and contact

-You are invited to apply if you are interested in one or more of the PhD positions.
-Please submit your CV and motivation letter via the application form.
+You are invited to apply if you are interested in one of the PhD positions.
+Please send your CV and motivation letter to firstname.lastname@example.org.
 Please indicate in your motivation for which PhD position(s) you are applying.
-You can apply until 18 February 2019.

 For more information about a specific position please contact the person indicated for that position.